 An interview with the SIS Lieutenant revealed that he ensures that all allegations are investigated in such a way as to provide consistency in the investigative process, as well as record-keeping.
 A review of the investigative files confirms this information.
 The SIS Lieutenant articulated his process for completing investigations.
-He indicated all investigations are handled the same, regardless of the source or who it involves.
-He also stated that there are several levels of review for all allegations and investigations to ensure that they are handled appropriately and in accordance with policy and procedure.
+He indicated all investigations are handled the same, and each case is taken on its own merits.
+He also stated that several staff review all allegations and investigations to ensure that they are handled appropriately and in accordance with policy and procedure.